phlipper/chef-bash-completion/README.md

 # DESCRIPTION

 Installs the bash-completion package from (http://caliban.org/bash/).
-Currently only targeting Ubuntu platform.
+Currently targeting Ubuntu, Debian, CentOS, RHEL and Fedora platforms.
 It's not complicated and would work on other platforms, but that can come later.

 # REQUIREMENTS